ajcampbell1333/LBEAST_Unreal/README.md

    - Toggle PoE off for these devices to minimize RF interference

 4. **LBUS Aux Port J1 connects to another LBUS**
-   - If one LBUS powers the other, keep the total powered devices across both under eight
+   - LBUS units have protective circuitry that allow them to send power, not receive it.
+This means each networked LBUS must have its own dedicated power supply.
+   - LBUS is rated to deliver 500mA per port over PoE, 4A max total.
+All 8 ports can support simultaneous power-hungry ESP32s at full-boar in a WLAN at peak IO.
+LBUS may get warm in this maxed-out configuration.
+The optional cooling fan is recommended any time two or more ports are in continuous use.
    - If more than eight devices are plugged in and using PoE, each LBUS should have a dedicated power supply

 Since LBUS has no control over whether a given device conforms to PoE at 5 volts on pin 4, any connected device should toggle PoE off by default and supply its own power unless you have verified its compatibility.
 LBUS confirms only ESP, STM, and Arduino as PoE-compatible out-of-the-box via the Child Shield.

-Note that LBUS generally cannot be powered by its child ports unless they are also an LBUS or a Child Shield.
-There may be exceptions if the device is known to output power on pin 4.
+**NOTE:** LBUS cannot be powered by its child ports.

-If you choose to deploy acustom microcontroller in your network alongside LBUS, you can start with and modify any PCB template in LBEAST to deploy a PoE-compatible device that also includes your custom functionality.
+If you choose to deploy any custom microcontroller in your LBE network alongside LBUS, it is highly recommended that you consider modifying the Child Shield template if you want rapid deployment of a PoE-compatible device that can also include your custom functionality.

+**NOTE:** Each mod you make to a PCB requires a separate compliance process.
+You are responsible for regulatory compliance for all customization.

 </div>